 And to make it even worth it, they make this strategy more efficient.
 These AI companies go through different stages :

 b- Answering user questions in real time,

 c- Optimizing resources,

 d- Adapting interaction to customer behavior,

 e – Last but not least, interacting with the visitor at the right moment.

 E-commerce is shifting into a whole new era, going from transactional interaction to conversational one and making this digital world moving and proposing new ways of behaviors and habits.

-If there is one main word to remember when we think about conversational commerce is “convenience”.
-And at Marketeer, we believe in your business and can help you sell more by making it really work, developing a strategic consulting and business intelligence and therefore be a reseller for your company through Facebook Messenger and WhatsApp.
-If you are interested by this opportunity, you can visit our website or find us through our social media pages :
+If there is one main word to remember, we think that conversational commerce is “convenience”.
+At Marketeer, we believe in your business.
+We can help you sell more by making it really work, developing a strategic consulting and business intelligence.
+Therefore we could be a reseller for your company through Facebook Messenger and WhatsApp.
+If you are interested by this opportunity, you can visit our website or find us through our social media pages.